-Emily Harris will graduate this week having completed her PGCE in Secondary Physical Education.
+Emily Harris has graduated with a PGCE in Secondary Physical Education.

 “I feel very proud to be graduating,” said Emily.
 “It’s a welcome celebration after a tough 18 months for us all.
 My time at University of Worcester has been crucial in shaping me, not only as a person, but as a teacher.
 The sense of community is a real asset and I can't imagine studying at a different institute for my PGCE."

 “The support that was offered in terms of securing a teaching post and support during my NQT year is so appreciated.
 I do not know of another university that values and supports its alumni like the University of Worcester.”

 Emily is currently a PE Teacher at Tamworth Enterprise College and in the future hopes to progress within the school and further develop her teaching skills.

 “Teaching PE was something I always wanted to do whilst I was at secondary school.
 I love that every day is different, I have a whole big family full of other teachers and pupils!” said Emily.
 “There isn't a day that I don’t laugh out loud and being a PE teacher allows me to be active within work, rather than being sat at a desk.
 I love being able to help just one pupil either feel better about themselves, tackle a problem or develop their PE skills.
 Teaching isn't just about loving the subject it's about supporting the pupils to achieve their best and be remarkable!”